Salt Cay Getting Around & Transport

 Booking and Reservations

-Gas engine powered off-road golf carts are available for rent, with rates of about $75-100 per day (2020), which typically include the gas used.
-These vehicles are convenient, quiet, and are a perfect method of transport for Salt Cay.
+Gas-powered off-road golf carts are available for rent, with rates of about $85-100 per day, which typically include the gas used.
+These vehicles are convenient, quiet, and a perfect method of transport for Salt Cay.

 We recommend that you book in advance to ensure that a golf cart or scooter is available as there's a limited selection of vehicles available, especially during the winter whale watching season.